-Both the D5 and the E-M1X are recent models that are part of the current product line-up.
-The D5 replaced the earlier Nikon D4S, while the E-M1X does not have a direct predecessor.
+The E-M1X is a recent model that features in the current product line-up of Olympus.
+In contrast, the D5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So how do things add up?
 Is the Nikon D5 better than the Olympus E-M1X or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.